sumanjs/suman/README.md

 * <b> Test runner tuning </b>
-    *  Add contraints to prevent two separate tests from running at the same time
+    *  Add contraints to prevent any given pair of tests from running at the same time
     *  Cap the total number of processes running at the same time
     *  Suman 'once' feature gives developer the option to run checks to see if all necessary network components are live before running any given test